-It may be premature to proceed with this approach for two reasons: firstly, the link worker model is a relatively new model and this will reduce the retrospective time points of the evaluation.
-Secondly, a premature evaluation may not produce clinically meaningful or statically significant change in clinical outcomes (such as HbA1c or weight).
-Colleagues in Oxford are working on harmonising the social prescribing codes of routine data.51 This work aims to extrapolate codes related to social needs and social interventions that are more relevant to social prescribing.
-However, this work is ongoing and may help inform an evaluation using “homogeneous” retrospective routine data.
+It may be unwise to proceed with this approach for two reasons: firstly, the link worker model is a relatively new model and this will reduce the retrospective time points of the evaluation.
+Secondly, a premature evaluation may not produce clinically meaningful or statistically significant changes in clinical outcomes (such as HbA1c or weight).
+In addition, clinical outcomes may have multifaceted determinants making it difficult to infer causation.

-Scenario two – research controlled evaluation
+.
+Colleagues in Oxford are working on harmonising the SP codes for routine data.51 This work aims to extrapolate codes related to social needs and social interventions that are more relevant to SP.
+This work is ongoing although it may eventually help inform an evaluation using “homogeneous” retrospective routine data.

+Controlled research settings

 A mixed methods pre and post design

-Our feasibility study suggests that wellbeing is the most coherent outcome for the current model (Figure 2).
-However, it is not possible to systematically pool the data on a national level.
-We have demonstrated through this feasibility assessment the complexity of the service, the potential factors that may influence the link worker service, the heterogeneity of services and the different lengths/dose of services (Figure 2).
-Therefore, we consider a mixed methods case study with a pre- and post- test design with baseline, 6 week and 6 month data points for quantitative measures and with qualitative data collected midway through the follow-up period.
-The data time points are pragmatic cut-offs that can be modified.
-However, they were informed by this feasibility assessment (described in the results section and Figure 2), reflecting on academic colleagues’ experience in primary research and taking into account the balance between an “ideal” scenario and a “feasible” scenario.
+Our systematic review and interview data suggests that wellbeing is a key outcome for the current model (Figure 2).
+However, it is not possible to systematically pool available data on a national level.
+We have demonstrated through this feasibility assessment the complexity of the service, the potential factors that may influence the link worker model, and the heterogeneity of service provision (Figure 2).
+Therefore, we consider a mixed methods case study might be a valuable option with a pre- and post- test design with baseline, possibly with 6 week and 6 month data points for quantitative measures of wellbeing and with qualitative data collected midway through the follow-up period to understand participants’ lived experience of the services.
+The timepoints are suggestive, although they are informed by this feasibility assessment (described in the results section and Figure 2), reflecting academic colleagues’ experience in primary research in this area and taking into account the balance between an “ideal” scenario and a “feasible” scenario.